Battle of the Bastards: Battle of Winterfell

 According to the director, the scene was filmed on privately owned land in Saintfield, Northern Ireland, and they had only 12 days to shoot.
 After reading the script Sapochnik came up with a 48-day shooting schedule, which was whittled down to 25 days.
 The CGI of Ghost, Jon Snow's direwolf, in the episode presented difficulties; he was "in there in spades originally, but it's also an incredibly time consuming and expensive character to bring to life.
 Ultimately we had to choose between Wun Wun and the direwolf, so the dog bit the dust."
 Sapochnik said that a crucial scene was filmed off-script.
 After three days of rain, unable to finish filming as scripted, he suggested a scene in which Jon Snow was trampled and nearly buried alive by bodies; the director described the character pushing his way out as "rebirthing."

 In an interview about the "rebirthing" scene, Kit Harington said that it intended to mirror the Daenerys Targaryen scene at the end of the third-season episode "Mhysa" when Daenerys is held up by freed Yunkai slaves; in "Battle of the Bastards", Jon Snow emerges from the crushing crowd of the battle: "When the crush starts happening, he slows down, and there's that thing of peace where he thinks: 'I could just stay here and let it all end.'
 And then something drives him to fight up, and that moment when he comes up and grasps for breath, he is reborn again, which I found weirdly reflective of the scene where Dany is held aloft at the end of season three."

 "Battle of the Bastards" was the first episode in which Kit Harington and Iwan Rheon filmed scenes together and met on-screen.
 Rheon said that he had always wanted to film scenes with Jon Snow: "Anyone who has asked me, 'Who would you like Ramsay to meet?'
 My answer has always been, 'Jon Snow.'
 He's the antithesis of Ramsay.
 They're almost a yin and a yang.
 They both come from such a similar place yet they're so different.
 And even though they're enemies, they've both risen so far as bastards, which is almost incomprehensible, and now they're both here facing each other.
 They couldn't be any more different, yet more similar."
 In an interview, Harington talked about his fight scene with Rheon: "I actually did punch Iwan in the face twice by accident, which he took really well.
 He was really nice about it."
 According to Rheon, "The way I see it, if you don't get hit a couple of times doing that, you're not doing it properly."

 A notable goof occurred during the scene where Jon Snow mounts his horse in an attempt to rescue Rickon before Ramsay's arrows can reach him.
-As he's climbing into the saddle, Snow's Valyrian sword Longclaw and its scabbard can be seen bending wildly, betraying its status as a rubber stand-in.
+As he is climbing into the saddle, Snow's Valyrian sword Longclaw and its scabbard can be seen bending wildly, betraying its status as a rubber stand-in.